TheDeanLab/navigate/docs/source/user_guide/hardware/supported_hardware.rst

 aberration-free remote focusing in navigate.
 These electromagnetic actuators are used to control the axial position of the light-sheet and the sample relative to the microscope objective lens.
 By precisely adjusting the axial position, the focal plane can be shifted without moving the objective lens, thus enabling remote focusing.
+Focus tunable lenses serve as an alternative to voice coils owing to their simple operation and high bandwidth.
+Tunable lenses axially scan a beam by introducing defocus into the optical train.
+Nonetheless, they do not provide the higher-order correction provided by voice coils in an aberration-free remote focusing system.

 Equipment Solutions
 -------------------

-Configuration can be variable.
-Many of the voice coils we have received require establishing serial communication with the device to explicitly place it in an analog control mode.
-More recently, Equipment Solutions has begun delivering devices that automatically initialize into an analog control mode, and thus no longer need the serial communication to be established.
-However, we often communicate via both serial and a DAQ port to get this device to run.
+Configuration of the device can be variable.
+Many voice coils we have received require establishing serial communication with the device to explicitly place it in an analog control mode.
+In this case, the comport must be specified properly in the configuration file.

-* `SCA814 Linear Servo Controller <https://www.equipsolutions.com/products/linear-servo-controllers/sca814-linear-servo-controller/>`_
+More recently, Equipment Solutions has begun delivering devices that automatically initialize in an analog control mode, and thus no longer need the serial communication to be established.
+For these devices, we recommend using the analog control mode described in the next section.

-    * +/- 2.5 Volt Analog Input
+The `LFA-2010 Linear Focus Actuator <https://www.equipsolutions.com/products/linear-focus-actuators/lfa-2010-linear-focus-actuator/>`_

-* `LFA-2010 Linear Focus Actuator <https://www.equipsolutions.com/products/linear-focus-actuators/lfa-2010-linear-focus-actuator/>`_
+is controlled with a `SCA814 Linear Servo Controller <https://www.equipsolutions.com/products/linear-servo-controllers/sca814-linear-servo-controller/>`_, which accepts a +/- 2.5 Volt analog signal.
+The minimum and maximum voltages can be set in the configuration file to prevent the device from receiving a voltage outside of its operating range.

 .. collapse:: Configuration File